Frequently asked questions (FAQ)

 What is an ecological footprint?

 An ecological footprint measures the land and sea area people require to produce resources that we consume.
 This includes our food, our clothes, fuel we use for our cars and building materials for our homes.
-It also measures how much land and water is required to deal with the waste products of our consumption, such as carbon dioxide and rubbish.
+It also measures how much land and water is required to deal with the waste products of our consumption, such as carbon dioxide and agricultural pollution.

 How big is our ecological footprint?